olejon/logstream/README.md

 A visually pleasing way to show log entries in real time.
 It's not meant to be a way to look through logs, but to show new log entries in a nice way.
 It is not suitable for logs where new entries are added more often than about every five seconds.

-Personally I use it fullscreen on a retired iPad to visualize the use of my apps.
+Personally I use it fullscreen on a retired iPad to visualize logs that shows the usage of my apps.

 ### Demo